• Client Relationship Summary

 “What fees will I pay?”

 You will pay us a quarterly management fee, that is based on the amount of assets that we manage.
-This is our only remuneration.
-This fee is charged in arrears, that is, after the management work has been performed.
-The fee is determined by the market value of your account at the end of each quarter, adjusted for deposits and withdrawals.
-The more money you invest with us the more fees you will pay; therefore, we have an incentive to encourage you to increase your assets in your account.
+This is our only renumeration.
+This fee can be charged in either advance or arrears of the management work to be performed.
+As a client of DBA Northline, you will also pay an annual service fee, separate from the management fee.
+The management fee is determined by the market value of your account at the end of each quarter, adjusted for deposits and withdrawals.
+The more money you invest with us, the more fees you will pay; therefore, we have an incentive to encourage you to increase your assets in your account.
 You are also responsible for any commissions or account fees charged by the broker.
 Mutual funds and exchange-traded funds also charge overhead expenses.

 YOU WILL PAY FEES AND COSTS WHETHER YOU MAKE OR LOSE MONEY ON YOUR INVESTMENTS.
 FEES AND COSTS WILL REDUCE ANY AMOUNT OF MONEY YOU MAKE ON YOUR INVESTMENTS OVER TIME.
 PLEASE MAKE SURE YOU UNDERSTAND WHAT FEES AND COSTS YOU ARE PAYING.